Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 Types of social anxiety disorder
 Social anxiety disorder can look different from person to person.
 If you have social anxiety disorder, your symptoms might present as mild, moderate, or severe.
 Your symptoms can also cause mild, moderate, or severe impairment in terms of day-to-day functioning.

-NIMHTrusted Source reports that in a survey led by Harvard University from 2001 to 2003, it’s estimated that out of U.S. adults with social anxiety disorder:
+NIMH reports that in a survey led by Harvard University from 2001 to 2003, it’s estimated that out of U.S. adults with social anxiety disorder:

 31.3% had mild impairment
 38.8% had moderate impairment